ankor-io-deprecated/ankor-todo-tutorial-0.1/README.md

 Before you go on, you might want to add this line to your init method (not the constructor):

+    :::java
     renderTasks(modelRef.appendPath("tasks"));

 This way todos that are already in the list when the application starts will be rendered.

-#### Defining a Custom JavaFX Component
+#### Defining a custom JavaFX component

 The `TaskPane` is a single todo entry in the list.
 The markup is already defined in a separate file [`task.fxml`][2].

-Open `TaskPane.java`.
-We will need the following properties:
+Open `TaskPane.java` and add the following properties:

     :::java
     private FxRef itemRef;